 Letters of recommendation

-The other nice thing about the thank you card is that since so many students forget to send it, you will stand out as being as especially thoughtful student (remember that the popular professors all get the requests for LOR’s so they tend to get swamped).
+The other nice thing about the thank-you card is that many students forget to send it, which means you'll stand out as being especially thoughtful (remember, that the popular professors all get the requests to write letters of recommendation so they tend to get swamped).

-Finally, once everything else is done, you know you’re in the home stretch when you’ve made it to the interview.
-The interview is basically the medical school’s way of saying “you’re good enough to go here, but since we can’t admit everyone, we have to do a final check.”
 At a typical school, they might receive anywhere from a dozen to several dozen applications for each seat in the class.
 But they won’t interview more than a small handful of students for each spot.
-Meaning if you’ve made it to the interview, your odds of getting in to the school just shot up from 15-to-1 up to 4-to-1 or even 3-to-1.
+Meaning if you’ve made it to the interview, your odds of getting into the school just shot up from 15-to-one to four or even three to one.

 Again, you should refer to a more detailed guide or book on how to leave a lasting, positive impression during your med school interviews, as they’ll have some really useful advice.
 But as with the essays and letters of recommendation, there’s one essential piece of advice that students constantly forget when applying to med school: be sure to have questions.

 In every interview, across all industries, since the conception of job interviews, there’s that moment where the interviewer says, “Do you have any questions for me?”

 When that moment comes, you don’t want to just stare blankly at the person going, “ ... uh ... where’s the bathroom?”
 Instead, you want to look like you’ve done your research and have a handful of focused questions about that particular school.
 Show the interviewer that you’ve read up about their school, are enthusiastic about attending, and are well-prepared for the interview.

 A final word on how to get into med school